aksiksi/blog/_posts/2020-07-08-pulseaudio-arch-libvirt.md

 Note: this should match the socket path from `pactl info` above.

-# Restart pulseaudio server
+## Restart pulseaudio server

 At this point, everything should be good.
-If you still are hitting the error above in your QEMU logs, it's time to restart QEMU:
+If you still are hitting the error above in your QEMU logs, it's time to restart pulseaudio:

 ```
 $ pulseaudio --check